WraithGlade/WG-rainbow-vim/README.md

 **Type any of the above commands into Vim to use them anytime you want!**

-**All these commands are all designed to be reusable and you can call them as often as you want during a Vim session.**
+**All these commands are designed to be reusable and you can call them as often as you want during a Vim session.**

 The script is cleanly organized into named functions, extensively commented, and is very easy to read.
 Feel free to add functions and command shortcuts of your own to your copy!